-Insurance companies, as defined under Code of Virginia § 58.1-2500, engaged in the business of making contracts of insurance, and Surplus Lines brokers defined under Code of Virginia § 38.2-4805.2, authorized to solicit, negotiate and place insurance with eligible or approved surplus lines insurers.
+Insurance companies, as defined under Va.
+Code § 58.1-2500, engaged in the business of making contracts of insurance, and Surplus Lines brokers defined under Va.
+Code § 38.2-4805.2, authorized to solicit, negotiate and place insurance with eligible or approved surplus lines insurers.

 |Taxpayer||Filing Requirement||Due Date|

-Any insurance company or surplus lines broker commencing business in Virginia is required to register with the Department of Taxation.
-In addition to registration, all insurance companies, except Risk Retention Groups, are required to pay an initial declaration of estimated insurance premiums license tax for the calendar year to the Department before the Bureau of Insurance issues the license.
+Any insurance company or surplus lines broker commencing business in Virginia is required to register with Virginia Tax.
+In addition to registration, all insurance companies, except Risk Retention Groups, are required to pay us an initial declaration of estimated insurance premiums license tax for the calendar year before the Bureau of Insurance issues the license.
 The initial insurance premiums license tax liability on an insurance company shall be measured by an estimate of direct gross premium income reasonably expected to be derived from such business conducted in Virginia from commencement to December 31.

 Insurance companies' estimated payments are due the 15th day of April, June, September and December, and should be submitted with Form 800ES, Insurance Premiums License Tax Estimated Payment Vouchers.
 Payment and Form 800ES should be submitted electronically, using the Department's eForms or Business iFile applications, or by ACH Credit.
 If you are unable to submit your payments electronically, forms for paper submission are available to download and print for paper submission.

 Form 800, Insurance Premiums License Tax Return and Accompanying Schedules are available to download for paper submission.

 Surplus Lines Brokers Reports